jeremy-neale/user.js/README.md

 # Firefox configuration
-Firefox is an open-source browser that allows easy custom configuration with a `user.js`.
+Firefox is an open-source browser that allows easy custom configuration with a `user.js` file.

 # Installation/usage